dincerilke/curtinrobotics.github.io/README.md

 We (and GitHub Pages) use [**Jekyll**](https://jekyllrb.com/) to generate our website.
 Jekyll is a framework for converting plain text into static websites.
 It is powered by **Ruby** but you won't need to know it to contribute.
-If you want to help out you will most likely need OS X or a Linux environment, as support for Windows is reportedly lacking.
 Check out these links for more information and to setup your environment:
 - [Jekyll Installation](https://jekyllrb.com/docs/installation/) - Read the
     documentation to understand how Jekyll operates.
 - [GitHub Pages](https://pages.github.com/) - Follow these tutorials to setup
     your environment.
+- [Development Environment](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#platform-windows) - Another useful link for setting up you development environment.

 We've already said that HTML is important to a website, but with Jekyll, we have _almost no need_ to touch a single HTML file.
 Instead we can use